Stoot-T/DSB-26-Group2/README.md

 The workflow is designed to run on the UEA HPC system using a Slurm batch script, because the analysis is too computationally intensive to run reliably in an interactive session.

-The results are written to tab-delimited coverage files and is visualised as graph in RStudio.
+The results are written to tab-delimited coverage files and is visualised graphically in RStudio.

 ---